-In our running example, we consider a simple SaaS service consisting of two VMs, one database and one Web application (function).
+In our running example, we consider a simple SaaS service consisting of a VM, one database and one Web application (function).
 First, the CSP is asked to provide the required information (see Figure 1).

-For simplicity, we assume to consider only the following four $(n{AT} = 4)$ resource types, i.e., AT:
+For simplicity, we assume to consider only the following four $(n{AT} = 4)$ resource types, e.g., AT:

-1) Compute.
-Virtual Machine
+- 1) Virtual Machine

-- 1) Database Service.
-Key Value Database Service
+- 1) Key Value Database Service

-- 2) Compute.
-Function
+- 2) Function

-- 3) CSC trust.
+- 3) CSC trust